-4. SECOND DEGREES
+4. Second Degrees

-4.1 The holder of an Undergraduate Degree from RMC or from another university may complete a second Undergraduate Degree at RMC, subject to the agreement

-- The holder of an Honours degree from RMC or from another university may not apply to obtain from RMC a general degree in the same concentration; - the student may not apply to register into a Programme of Study leading to a degree which has the same name as the first undergraduate degree he/she has obtained, except that the student may apply to be admitted to an Honours Programme of Study, if the first degree obtained is a general degree; - the student has met the requirements for admission into the chosen Programme of Study, as determined by the Faculty and/or departments concerned. - 4.2 To obtain a Second Degree, the holder of a first undergraduate degree, whether from RMC or from another university, must complete at least half of the credits required by the chosen Programme of Study through RMC and meet all the requirements of the chosen Programme of Study as specified in the RMC Undergraduate Calendar.
+- 4.1 The holder of an Undergraduate Degree from RMCC or from another university may complete a second Undergraduate Degree at RMCC, subject to the agreement of the Faculty and/or departments involved and to the following restrictions: - 1.
+The holder of an Honours degree from RMCC or from another university may not apply to obtain from RMCC a Major or a General Degree in the same discipline; - 2. the student may not apply to register into a Programme of Study leading to a degree which has the same name as the first undergraduate degree he/she has obtained, except that the student may apply to be admitted to an Honours Programme of Study, if the first degree obtained is a Major or a General degree or may apply to be admitted to a Major Programme of Study if the first degree obtained is a General degree. - 3. the student has met the requirements for admission into the chosen Programme of Study, as determined by the Faculty and/or departments concerned. - 4.2 To obtain a Second Degree, the holder of a first undergraduate degree, whether from RMCC or from another university, must complete at least half of the credits required by the chosen Programme of Study through RMCC and meet all the requirements of the chosen Programme of Study as specified in the RMCC Undergraduate Calendar.